goldshtn/spark-workshop/python/lab4-propprices.md

 sudo easy_install dateutils
 ```

-To import `pyspark_csv`, you'll need the following snippet of code that adds its path to the module search path, and adds it to the Spark executors so they can find it as well:
+To import `pyspark_csv` (if needed in Spark 1.x, for Spark 2.x, skip this step), you'll need the following snippet of code that adds its path to the module search path, and adds it to the Spark executors so they can find it as well:

 ```python
 import sys